BrockCruess/BROCK-bot/README.md

 - Expired Channels Category

 ### `/remove [setting]`
-Remove items from the same lists as `/add`
+Remove items from various lists:

+- Blocked Nickname

+- Ignored Role

+- Ignored Category

+- Whitelisted URL

+- Whitelisted File Type

+- Bot Manager Role

+- Expired Channels Category

+- Ticket Channel
+    - <sup>*This will ***not*** delete your ticket channel, BROCK Bot will simply stop directing members to it.*</sup>

 ### `/check_token [assetid]`
-Check if a Cardano asset ID is flagged as malicious in the [Cardano Scam Token Registry](https://github.com/BrockCruess/Cardano-Scam-Token-Registry).
+Check if a Cardano asset ID (fingerprint) is flagged as malicious in the [Cardano Scam Token Registry](https://github.com/BrockCruess/Cardano-Scam-Token-Registry).
+Asset ID must start with `asset...`

 <br/>

 ## Moderation Features

+### Smart Responses
+When enabled:

+- Automatically responds to messages when common keywords are detected

+- Detect common phrases used by scammers and post a warning message in response

+- Detect when someone is requesting help, and direct them to your server's support ticket channel

+- Use `/set Ticket Channel` to define your server's support ticket channel

+- Reminds members of scammer activity when there's a possibility of a scam message being posted, and reminds members to use the proper channels for support

 ### Kick Blocked Nicknames
 When enabled: